BinTianqi/OwnDroidDocs/docs/Network.md

 # Network

-All functions there require API24 or above, Device owner or Profile owner.
+All functions there require Device owner or Profile owner.
 If not, OnwDroid will hide the entry

 ## Wi-Fi Mac address